Harman22/py-package-updater/README.md

 - **Isolated Testing**: Creates isolated virtual environments to test updates without affecting your system environment.
 - **Update Analysis**: Analyzes available package updates and determines compatibility.
 - **Safe Updates**: Ensures updates are applied only if all tests pass.
-- **Detailed Reports**: Generates reports on update status and compatibility.

 ## Installation